waterloo-rocketry/rocketlib/doc/low_pass_filter.rst

    Calculates the alpha value for the low-pass filter based on the response time.

-   :param TR: Response time constant
+   :param `double TR`: Response time constant.
-   :param time_diff_ms: Time difference in milliseconds between samples
+   :param `double time_diff_ms`: Time difference in milliseconds between samples.
-   :return: The alpha value used for the low-pass filter calculation
+   :return: The alpha value used for the low-pass filter calculation.
+   :rtype: double

 .. code-block:: c